Annamarie2019/ExampleDApps/README.md

 You cannot send a duplicate NFT to a chain.
 The dapp fails when the NFT is already at the destination-chain.

-2. To deploy the dapp, run:
+2. To deploy the dapp, run
 `node scripts/deploy examples/nft-linker ${local|testnet}`

 A single NFT is minted to the deployer (`0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`) on each chain.